vincentwong2188/Blind-Auction/README.md

 npm start
 ```

 While at the site, we now need to connect our MetaMask extension to our localhost site.
+You may do so as follows:

 ![Metamask Connection 1](https://github.com/zhiqisim/Blind-Auction/blob/master/assets/meta1.png)